LaWebcapsule/orbits/pages/transaction.md

 ## GoTo syntax

-To add flexibility in how to chain actions, there is also a goTo syntax style.
+To add flexibility on how to chain Actions, there is also a goTo syntax style. the syntaxe style is used in the following example.
-You can see it in use in this example.

 ```typescript
 export class MyTransaction extends Transaction{